Scripture Reference: Exodus 2:11-4:17

 Suggested Emphasis: We should obey God without complaining.

-Memory Verse: “Do everything without grumbling or arguing.”
-Philippians 2:14, NIV
+Memory Verse: “Do everything without complaining or arguing.”
+Philippians 2:14, ICB

-As in other events of this time we find that a number of different terms are used to describe God’s people.
-Earlier, in Genesis 12:2, we learned that God chose Abraham to become the father of a great nation that would bless the all peoples of the earth.
+As in other events of this time, we find that a number of different terms are used to describe God’s people.
+Earlier, in Genesis 12:2, we learned that God chose Abraham to become the father of a great nation that would bless all peoples of the earth.

 “Look”, [Pharaoh] said to his people, “the Israelites have become much too numerous for us.”
 Exodus 1:9, NIV